ssnaveenprakash/Assembly/x86_64/notes.md

 ### Operating Modes:

-These determine the assumed/default size of instruction operands, and restricts which opcodes are available, and how they are used.
+These determine the assumed/default size of instruction operands and restrict which opcodes are available, and how they are used.

 Modern operating systems, booted inside `Real` mode, must escalate first to `Protected` mode, and then `Long` mode,